andylin2004/cat-shell/README.md

 Noted Bugs:
 - When using cd, sometimes an error gets printed out saying that it cannot find the directory, however function still works as intended.
-- Piping works optimally with one pipe.
-Multiple pipes will work, but will result in a buggy behavior.
+- Piping works optimally with up to two pipes.
+Once there are more than two pipes, shell behavior becomes buggy.